-Architecture, Propaganda, Revolution Book now
+Architecture, Propaganda, Revolution This exhibition is now over

 Drawing on rarely seen material, Imagine Moscow presents an idealistic vision of the Soviet capital that was never realised.
 Large-scale architectural drawings are supported by artwork, propaganda and publications from the period.
 Taken together, these unbuilt projects suggest an alternative reality for the city, offering a unique insight into the culture of the time.

 Each of the six projects presented in the exhibition introduce a theme relevant to life and ideology in the Soviet Union: collectivisation, urban planning, aviation, communication, industrialisation, communal living and recreation.

 "If you're a fan of Fritz Lang's futuristic Bauhaus- inspired science fiction film Metropolis, then you'll be a fan of Imagine Moscow :Architecture, Propaganda, Revolution" - Diary of a Londoness

 "The most striking feature of Imagine Moscow is how contemporary the designs feel.
 The issues they address too.
 As the curator Eszter Steierhoffer, puts it: "They're grappling with infrastructure, globalisation, knowledge-sharing, the cult of a leader: many of the things we are grappling with today."
 And that's part of the fascination of what might have been" and of this exhibition - it helps us to see where we are" - The Times

 "The imaginings of Moscow resemble new Jerusalems, and Lenin emerges as a kind of Jesus" - The Observer

 "If you need an excuse to visit the Design Museum at its new home, head to Kensington for Imagine Moscow." - Sphere

 "Imagine Moscow is both a fascinating look at a forgotten era and a scary interpretation of the present day and future" - Design Week